FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 Goats of the Week

 Dan Quinn, head coach, Atlanta.
 A 1-4 start is bad enough for a team that has a majority of starters left from its Super Bowl team in February 2017.
-But what’s worse is that Quinn has taken over the defensive play-calling and the defense was pathetic in a game the franchise had to have Sunday, allowing 37 points in the second half.
-Atlanta gave up 592 yards.
+But what’s worse is that Quinn has taken over the defensive play-calling and the defense was pathetic in a game the franchise had to have Sunday, allowing 37 points in the second half and 592 total yards.
 The Falcons, against a suspect Houston line, had zero sacks.
 I can’t imagine Quinn surviving the season if this team doesn’t play radically better, and soon.
+They’re allowing a whopping 30.7 ppg.

 Cairo Santos, kicker, Tennessee.
 In a 14-7 loss to the Bills, Santos pushed a 50-yard field goal try wide left, kicked a 36-yarder wide right, had a 33-yarder blocked, and, for good measure, missed a 53-yarder wide left.
 You won’t have a job long kicking like that.
 “I don’t feel sorry for myself—I feel sorry for my teammates and coaches,” he said.
 “I am very shocked right now.”
 Question is: Will Santos be very employed in Nashville this week?